The Sub 3:30 Marathon: Essential Guide + Training Plan

 These will be done every Sunday.
 They will start at 10 miles and progress up to 22 miles.

-This is the heart and soul of marathon training.
-If you aren’t getting in quality long runs you will have a tough time during the marathon.
+Long runs are the heart and soul of marathon distance training.
+If you don’t get in quality long runs, you will have a tough time during the marathon.

-For this plan, the long run will be one of your two weekly workouts.
+For this plan, the long run will be one of your two weekly speed workouts.

-In my own training and in coaching others, I’ve found it very difficult to fit in 2 workouts a week plus a weekly long run.
+In my own training and in coaching others, I’ve found it very difficult to fit in two speed workouts a week plus a weekly long run.
 Most runners will have a hard time recovering from this workload.

 For this plan, your long run will be one of your workouts.
 Almost all of your long runs will include several miles run at marathon pace.

-These could include tempos, intervals, or just finishing the last 3-4 miles of a run at marathon pace.
+These could include tempo runs, intervals, or just finishing the last 3-4 miles of a run at marathon pace.

-The long run is also a great time to practice your hydration and fueling strategy.
+In the long run, it is also great for practicing your hydration and fueling strategy.
 Try different gels or whatever you plan on ingesting during the race to see how your body handles it.

 I’ve had some gels that gag me or don’t sit well on my stomach.
 You don’t want to find this out on race day!